-By now all of us are pretty much aware of the COVID-19, which started from Wuhan, China in December 2019 and by now has affected the whole world, becoming a pandemic.
-It has already infected more than 22 Million people and had near about 792,000 casualties worldwide, with U.S.A, Brazil and India being the worst-hit countries.
+By now all of us are pretty much aware of COVID-19, which started in Wuhan, China in December 2019 and by now has affected the whole world, becoming a pandemic.
+It has already infected more than 22 Million people and had near about 792,000 casualties worldwide, with the U.S.A, Brazil and India being the worst-hit countries.

-COVID-19 pandemic has also distressed mail and delivery services.
+The COVID-19 pandemic has also distressed mail and delivery services.
 Nevertheless, most of them are continuing to operate, although it has affected its delivery speed.
-Many delivery service providers like FedEx has announced that they are sanitizing their equipment.
+Many delivery service providers like FedEx have announced that they are sanitizing their equipment.

 Across the globe, many of the food delivery companies have gone along with contactless delivery methods.
-Companies like Postmates, DoorDash, Glovo, Just Eat, and Deliveroo, Zomato, Dominos, and McDonald’s have introduced a zero-contact approach to their deliveries.
+Companies like Postmates, DoorDash, Glovo, Just Eat, Deliveroo, Zomato, Domino, and McDonald’s have introduced a zero-contact approach to their deliveries.

 In contactless delivery, the delivery person will keep the food on the customer’s doorstep to avoid the risk of infection and will also wait outside to ensure that the order is collected.

 Amazon To Hire An Additional Staff Of 100,000 Employees In The U.S

 To meet the surge in demand for online shopping due to the coronavirus outbreak, Amazon has planned on hiring workers for extra part-time and full-time positions for both delivery and warehouse.

 Amazon has been facing the problem of product shortages and delivery delays amid the coronavirus outbreak.
 They have claimed that many of their popular brands and items were out of stock, while many of them were taking longer to deliver than usual.
 Not only this but the same-day or two-day delivery options available to their prime customers have also suffered a delay of several days.